aimms/documentation/webui/app-misc-settings.rst

 This is a logical condition which determines whether or not the Page Manager window is opened by default on the left side of the pages.

+.. note:: Starting from AIMMS 4.78 this option is no longer available.

 Page Manager Hidden
 -------------------

 This is a logical condition which determines whether or not the Page Manager button on the menu bar is visible or is hidden.

+.. note:: Starting from AIMMS 4.78 this option is no longer available.

 Data Manager Hidden
 -------------------